Zeigren/zeigren.github.io/_posts/2017-10-30-PS3-Downgrading-Setting-Up-The-Clip-Edition.md

 ![3vBridgedCheck](/assets/img/3vBridgedCheck.jpg){:class="img-responsive"}
 Now the Teensy++ 2.0 is ready to be soldered to the Clip Edition.

-I recommened placing the pin headers into the Clip Edition, then place the Teensy++ 2.0 on top of the headers
+I recommend placing the pin headers into the Clip Edition, then place the Teensy++ 2.0 on top of the headers
 ![NTCEHEADERS](/assets/img/NTCEHEADERS.jpg){:class="img-responsive"}
 Then solder the headers to the Teensy++ 2.0, then flip the whole thing over and solder the headers to the Clip Edition.
 You'll want headers for everything except, ALE, E4 and E5 (E4 and E5 covered below).